cjratcliff/ml-compiled/docs/optimizers.rst

 -------------

 """"""""
-AdaBoost
-""""""""

-""""""""
 AdaDelta
 """"""""
-Adadelta is a gradient descent based learning algorithm that adapts the learning rate per parameter over time.
+AdaDelta is a gradient descent based learning algorithm that adapts the learning rate per parameter over time.
 It was proposed as an improvement over AdaGrad, which is more sensitive to hyperparameters and may decrease the learning rate too aggressively.
-Adadelta It is similar to rmsprop and can be used instead of vanilla SGD.

 `AdaDelta: An Adaptive Learning Rate Method, Zeiler (2012) <https://arxiv.org/abs/1212.5701>`_

+""""""""
+AdaGrad
+""""""""
+`Adaptive Subgradient Methods for Online Learning and Stochastic Optimization, Duchi et al. (2011) <http://www.jmlr.org/papers/volume12/duchi11a/duchi11a.pdf>`_

 """"""""
 Adam